arothman11/New-Web-Site/README.md

 Feel free to create a new username, or log in as u1, u2, u3, or u4 (for these accounts, the passwords are the same as the usernames).

 Creative Portion:
+After talking to TA's Clay Mudter & Sam Winiarksi, we decided to implement the following:
   - Users can click on their own username or other usernames to access a user profile page that shows all of that user's posts, and users can edit and delete their posts from their own user profile page.
   - Users can edit their post titles and links in addition to the stories.
   - User accounts can be deleted.
 This will also delete all of the user's posts and comments.